tum-i6/VTPRL/README.md

 # Running locally

 First, start your simulator, after which it will load and wait for connections.
 Following the commands explained in Docker/Commands.txt navigate to the root folder of the repo and run agent/main.py.
-This should start an example code that instantiates one environment, which appears in the simulator, and starts the training.
+This should start an example code that instantiates one environment, which appears in the simulator, and starts the model-based evaluation.
 See main.py for other options.

 ## Configuration

 1. To configure the simulator, you need to modify the configuration.xml file.
 The file is read once the simulator is started.
 If you modify a setting, you need to restart the simulator.
 If there is an error in the XML after you modify it, the simulator will use default settings (check Troubleshooting).
-The following settings are relevant:

-- **PortNumber** - The port on which the gRPC server from the simulator waits for requests.
-If you want to modify this (e.g., starting several simulators on different ports, or the port is busy), make sure you change this also on the Python side (in config.py).

-- **EnableObservationImage** - Whether to provide an image observation from the simulator in addition to the numeric observation (joint speeds, angles ...).
-Only set this to true if you need to use image observations for your task, as it slows down the performance significantly.
-If this is enabled, it will return as many images as there are _<CameraParameters>_ elements, with the specified resolution in _ObservationImageWidth_ and _ObservationImageHeight_.

-- **CameraParameters**: Here, you specify the position and rotation of a camera from which you want to view the environment.
-Camera position is specified in x, y, z coordinates in meters (note that the y value is height in Unity coordinate frame), and rotation in Euler angles in degrees.
-You can specify multiple CameraParameters elements to be able to view the environment from different angles (You can use the "Switch view" button in the GUI to change views but note that if you also specify _EnableObservationImage_ to True it will slow down the simulation significantly as it will need to render images for each camera at each timestep).

-- **MaxJointVelocity** - When controlling the robot in Joint Velocity control, you should pass actions with normalized values in the range \[-1, 1].
-These values are then multiplied by MaxJointVelocity to calculate the speed with which the joint should rotate in the positive or negative direction.
-There is no clipping done, so make sure you always pass normalized action values in the \[-1, 1] range.
-The current max joint velocity is set to ~57 deg/sec (1 rad/sec).
-Please do not modify it if not needed, and talk with us about how to do it if you need to, as it might have some side effects.
+Please refer to [Configuration-Parameters](/docs/Configuration-Parameters.md) for a complete description of all parameters settings.

 2. For configuring the Python agent side, there is a config.py file with a parameter dictionary that you can change; there are inline comments explaining the parameters.
 Besides, the main.py file includes a method for creating sample vectorized environments and the way to set them for RL policy training or control them by model-based policies.
 Finally, the iiwa_sample_env.py file is an example gym environment for the reach and balance task, showing how and where the state, reward, and terminal condition should be defined.
+In the same manner, warehouse_unity_env.py file is an example gym environment for the mobile robot navigation task.

 # Troubleshooting